dcaribou/transfermarkt-datasets/README.md

 4. Start modifying assets or creating new ones in the dbt project.
 You can use `make prepare_local` to run and test your changes.
 5. If it's all looking good, create a pull request with your changes :rocket:

-> ℹ️ In case you face any issue following the instructions above or just if you have questions in general please [get in touch](#contributing-pray)
+> ℹ️ In case you face any issue following the instructions above please [get in touch](#contributing-pray)